iodepo/odis-arch/_sources/thematics/expinst/index.md

 id.
 This provides the cleanest connection.
 If a member is added by type and id, as in the case of the "Organization A" link, there is the problem of additional triples being added.
-Here, the name and description properties are going to add triples to the OIH KG.
+Here, the name and description properties are going to add triples to the ODIS KG.
 In so doing, we run the risk or adding potentially un-authoritative information.
 The aggregator doesn't know if triples here are or are not provided by an actor authoritative for those properties.
 This could be addresses with framing or validation workflows, or ignored.
 The prov elements stored could be leveraged to later track